Potty Training and Other Tips

 There is some science behind using a harness as compared to a collar for these small breeds.
 Whatever your choice; keep it light and please do not “bedazzle” it with silver bones, bells, and all that jazz.
 Even the little things cause dangerous extra weight and become a strangulation hazard.
 Keep the leashes light as well.

 Anything that squeaks/crunches!
 Don’t forget Fido is teething so get him some teethers!
-Hard plastics, rawhides, hoofs, antlers, and the like; are a hazard for breaking teeth in these small breeds.
+Hard plastics, rawhides, hoofs, antlers, and the like; are a hazard for breaking teeth, or even foreign bodies, in these small breeds.

 Typically Fido will need a haircut every 8 weeks or so, depending on your preference of hair length and style.
 There is some in – between maintenance I do recommend: